The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

 \subsubsection{Halo finding}

 Dark matter haloes are identified in the simulation with a parallel version of the Bound-Density-Maxima (BDM) algorithm \citep{1997astro.ph.12217K,Riebe11}.
 The BDM is a Spherical Overdensity (SO) code.
 It finds all density maxima in the distribution of particles using a top-hat filter with 20 particles.
 For each maximum the code estimates the radius within which the overdensity has a specified value.
 Among all overlapping density maxima the code finds the one having the deepest gravitational potential.
 The position of this maximum is the centre of a ``distinct'' halo, which is a halo whose centre is not inside the virial radius of a bigger one.
 Distinct haloes are also tracers of central galaxies.
 Self-bound haloes with more than 20 particles lying inside the virial radius of a distinct halo are classified as subhaloes.
-Subhalo identification is more subtle since it requires the removal of unbound particles and identification of fake satellites.
-See \citet{Riebe11} for a more detailed description of the algorithm.
-The BDM halo finder was extensively tested and compared with other halo finders \citep[][]{Knebe11,RockStar}.
-In Appendix~\ref{app:a} we show a comparison between the real-space correlation function for halo catalogs selected both with BDM and RockStar halo finders (see Fig~\ref{app:A1}).
-The BDM halo catalogs for the MDR1 simulation are publicly available at the MultiDark Database: http://www.multidark.org.
+Subhalo identification is more subtle since it requires the removal of unbound particles and identification of fake satellites \citep[see][ for a detailed description of this method]{Riebe11}.
+The BDM algorithm was extensively tested and compared with other halo finders \citep[][]{Knebe11,RockStar}.
+In Appendix~\ref{app:aa} we show a comparison between the real-space correlation function for halo catalogues selected both with BDM and RockStar halo finders (see Fig~\ref{app:A1}).
+The BDM halo catalogues for the MDR1 simulation are publicly available at the MultiDark Database: http://www.multidark.org.

 The size of a distinct halo can be defined by means of the spherical radius within which the average density is $\Delta$ times higher than the critical density of the Universe, $\rho_{\rm cr}(z)$.
 As a consequence, the corresponding enclosed mass is given by